farzd/expoSpeedTest/README.md

 # expoSpeedTest
 Reload time speed test between expo and create-react-native-app
+See MOV files for the videos